metaseed/ts-webpack-cli/readme.md

 features including typescript, webpack, babel settings and so on...

-Just clone this repository to your disk, you can start coding from the `main.ts` without worring anything about config files.
+Just clone this repository to your disk, you can start coding from the `app/app.ts` without worring anything about config files.